Auties00/Cobalt/README.md

      - Video header

           ```java
-          var buttons = ButtonsMessage.newButtonsWithVideoHeaderMessageBuilder() // Create a new button message builder
+          var buttons = ButtonsMessage.withVideoHeaderBuilder() // Create a new button message builder
                .header(videoMessage) // Set the header
                .body("A nice body") // Set the body
                .footer("A nice footer") // Set the footer